Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: jerseygirlcooks.com

-It contains just 65 calories, so you can keep grazing on it – without feeling guilty.
+It contains just 65 calories, so you can enjoy it – without feeling guilty.

 Per Serving: